-Daina Mattis (b.
-Los Angeles) is a Brooklyn based visual artist who works across the mediums of drawing, painting and sculpture.
-Her choice of materials and imagery creates subdialogues connecting time, patterns and humanity, as well as exploring innovative methods of visual communication.
+Daina Mattis (b.1984) is a Brooklyn-based artist born in Los Angeles, CA. Her paintings, drawings, and objects explore perception and disposability through vehicles of imitation, scale, craft, and time.
 Mattis is the youngest of four children to Lithuanian immigrants.
-Her experiences in a bilingual, culturally rich home in Los Angeles greatly influence her work and how she examines the representation fo visual langauge.
+Her experiences in a bilingual, culturally rich home in LA greatly influence her work and how she explores visual language.

 MFA - Syracuse University